sdsasaki/forex_factory_usd_events/README.md

 Desktop app that displays medium and high USD events on Forex Factory

 To run, make sure to run the following script:
-`pip3 install selenium webdriver-manager pillow schedule tzlocal pyinstaller `
+`pip3 install selenium webdriver-manager pillow schedule tzlocal pyinstaller tkcalendar `